melvinkukwansafari/rahisisha/README.md

 Welcome to our Job seeking app This is the React frontend for the Job Seekers application.
 It provides the user interface for searching and applying for jobs.  built using ReactJS, CSS and Bootstrap.
 Our app allows users to search for different categories of job from different employers hence applying for it

-New users will get to weeks free trial before they start paying which will be tracked using cookies
+New users will get two weeks free trial before they start paying which will be tracked using cookies

 # Features